viniciusov/MediaCleanup/README.md

   - Ctrl + Alt + T (for Linux)
   - Click on 'Start Menu', type 'cmd' and hit ENTER (for Windows)

-- Go to the folder where do you extracted MediaCleanup, for example, type:
+- Go to the folder where you extracted MediaCleanup, for example, type:

   > cd /home/\<user>/downloads/MediaCleanup-master (for **Linux**, **Mac OS**)
   > cd C:\Users\<user>\downloads\MediaCleanup-master (for **Windows**)